ClubObsidian/DynamicGuiDocs/docs/functions/index.rst

    setname: name

-Sets the name for the slot to "name".
+Sets the name for the current slot to "name".

 ================